 I slept in bluebell woods, by mountain tarns, behind stone walls and on mountain summits.
 I rested in caves and slept in the open air under the stars.
 I got soaked in torrential rains, chased off a mountain by a lightning storm and got burnt and dehydrated by the sun.
 I watched skylarks, meadow pipits, wheatears and Ravens and kneeled in bogs to get a closer look at carnivorous plants, animal tracks and wildflowers.
 I swam in rivers, lakes and tarns.
 I got my water from streams and ate lots and lots of muesli and nuts (probably more than was healthy).
 With my massive pack, I crossed many of the most notorious summits in the fells including Helvellyn, Bow Fell, Scafel Pike and Fairfield.
 I descended in to valleys world famous for their beauty, such as Buttermere, Grassmere and Langdale.

 I imagined the possibility that I was retracing steps that my grandpa may well have made some sixty odd years ago.
 I pictured him standing where I was, seeing the sun setting beyond the Isle of Man, or rising over Helvellyn.

-My final descent was in to Ambleside on Lake Windermere.
-When I reached the road I stuck my thumb out.
+My final descent was in to Ambleside by Lake Windermere.
+On reaching the road I stuck my thumb out.
 Within ten seconds I had the first of nine lifts that took me to the foot of Mount Snowdon, North Wales.